anthonymakela/anthonymakela.github.io/_posts/2018-12-04-Traffic-Accident-Analysis.md

 It's soon Winter again and the  $$ H_{0} $$  states that the accident severity and car accidents will rise.
-The purpose of this analysis is to explore and gain a better understanding of this phenomena and figure out if it's actually the case.
+The objective of this analysis is to explore and gain a better understanding of this phenomena and figure out if it's actually the case.
 We will also explore and gain a better understanding of some of the factors that affect the likelihood of the crashes.

 ### Preprocessing